sergio11/pic_connect_app/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgements 🙏

+We extend our heartfelt gratitude to the following resources, whose contributions greatly enriched our project:

+- The images utilized in this project were sourced from Freepik.
+Specifically, we would like to thank Freepik for providing the following images:
+  - "Mujeres tomando selfie" by Freepik, available at [Freepik](https://www.freepik.es/foto-gratis/mujeres-tomando-selfie-vista-frontal_32827653.htm#page=2&query=instagram%20similar&position=41&from_view=search&track=ais#position=41&page=2&query=instagram%20similar)
+  - "Dos amigas sonrientes con gafas de sol tomando selfie con teléfono móvil" by Freepik, available at [Freepik](https://www.freepik.es/foto-gratis/dos-amigas-sonrientes-gafas-sol-tomando-selfie-telefono-movil_3492268.htm#page=7&query=instagram%20similar&position=7&from_view=search&track=ais)

+- The icons used in this project were designed by Freepik, available at [Flaticon](https://www.flaticon.es/), a platform owned by Freepik.

+- We would also like to express our gratitude to Previewed for providing the template mockup used in this project, which was instrumental in visualizing our ideas.
+The template mockup is available at [Previewed](https://previewed.app/template/AFC0B4CB).

+- We are grateful to Mixkit for providing the example video reels used in this project.
+Mixkit offers free assets for video projects, and their contributions were invaluable in enhancing our work.
+[Link to Mixkit](https://mixkit.co/)

+We are deeply appreciative of their generosity in sharing these resources, which significantly contributed to the success of our endeavor.

  ## Visitors Count

 <img width="auto" src="https://profile-counter.glitch.me/pic_connect_app/count.svg" />